Enferlain/sd-optim/README.md

 Don't expect it to always be in a working state, but I generally try to only push when it is.

+Stuff that's new:
+- entirely different merge backend [mecha](https://github.com/ljleb/sd-mecha) (everyone say thank you to ljleb for boosting the merge game)
+- you get to pick what hypers to optimize
+- new juicer scorer
+- both a1111 and forge support (comfy and swarm eventually)
+- ability to skip during manual scoring

+planned
+- more (and better) visualizations
+- ability to define custom bounds/behavior to a hyper of choice (optimizing false/true behaving hypers)
+- switching between manual and automatic scoring
+- adjusting batch size and payload selection during optimization
+- scoring rethinking potentially based on categories and not just simple avg
+- more that I can't remember or will randomly come up with

 wip text

 -----------